monash-human-power/MHP-website/src/markdown/competitions.md

 meta_page_description: Competitions that MHP participates in
 blocks:
   - heading: World Human Powered Speed Challenge
+    description: >-
-    description: The World Human Powered Speed Challenge takes place annually at Battle Mountain, Nevada.
+      The World Human Powered Speed Challenge takes place annually at Battle Mountain, Nevada.
 Teams from around the world gather on State Route 305 in a quest to break the human-powered land speed record.
 The current world record is 144 km/h.

+      Monash Human Power is currently participating in the competition in 2023.
     buttonText: Learn More
     image: ../images/whpsc-2023.jpg
     href: http://www.ihpva.org/whpsc/index.htm